LatTwaeEducation/LTE-Website-Backend/DataSchema.md

 ---
-title: DataSchema
+title: Contentful DataSchema
 author: Zaw Nay Lin
 ---
-# Data Schema
+# Contentful Data Schema

+These are the schema for contentful objects.
+If there are anything missing, you can refer to [Contentful Documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference).

 ## Wrapper